 RISD’s Office of Counseling and Psychological Services (CAPS) provides a range of mental health services to help students improve emotional, interpersonal, and academic functioning.

-CAPS provides individual and group counseling to any matriculated undergraduate or graduate student, free of charge.
+CAPS provides individual and group counseling to any currently-enrolled undergraduate or graduate student, free of charge.
 Referrals to outside providers are available when indicated.

 We also offer consultation to faculty, staff, and parents who may have concerns about a student, and sponsor a variety of outreach events related to educating and improving mental health within the College community.